Native Americans and reservation inequality: Violence against Native women

 Native American women have the highest rates of violent crime victimization, more than double that of other racial groups.
 In the violent acts committed against Native women, Native American women are more likely to have injuries that require medical attention than crimes committed against other races.
 They are also more likely to face an armed assailant than female victims of violent acts of other races.
 On a number of Native American reservations Native Women are murdered at a rate representing ten times the national average.
 Violent crime rates over all on Native American reservations are 2.5 times the national average while some individual reservations reach 20 times the national average of violent crime.
-White Mountain Apache Tribe in the 90's has a major problem of young girls being abused, murdered and still more went missing, one case in particular was deeply troublesome: Young Felicianto Quintero" was Be-Headed in a brutal Murder, her burnt remains were found some days later burned in the Snow in Cibecue, AZ on WMAT.
-She was one of many young girls that were abused, Murdered still many others never reported missing but were never located as members moved them to Mexico, Other Tribes for Sex Slaves and more, WMAT along with the BIA concealed the many missing young girls, even as an ICWA Investigator i was deeply concerned that so many Kids are being abused, harmed, Raped and Killed.
-The culture of missing young females is not new to the Tribes of the South West, Navajo, Hopi, San Carlos, White Mountain, Tonto Odhom Tribes and more were in our loop.

 Historical factors

-Some scholars suggest that historically, physical and sexual violence in Native American communities was rare in Pre-Colonial society.
+Some scholars suggest that historically, physical and sexual violence in Native American communities was rare in Pre-Colonial society, while others disagree.
 Traditional gender roles advocated co-dependence, where women's contributions were honored and respected and where violence against Native women was heavily punished by Native justice systems.

 Colonial and Post-colonial changes in Native American society spurred transformations in these traditional perceptions of gender norms and Native American societal structure.
 The General Allotment Act of 1887 allocated private lands to male heads of household that belied many traditions of maternal land inheritance.
 Women also were denied access to farming responsibilities that took away venues for accruing leadership and honor within the community.

 The conversion of traditional names to Christian names in the evangelical movement to Christianize Native populations also decreased female gender status.
 The historical tracing of lineage through maternal lines were changed to follow kinship ties through the father's last name.
 These changes in gender norms are suggested to contribute to the high rates of violent crimes against Native American women.